hyperledger/besu-docs/docs/Reference/CLI/CLI-Syntax.md

 you do not specify this option, Besu signs each transaction with a different randomly generated key.

-If using [account permissioning] and privacy, you must specify a private key file and the signing key included in the accounts allowlist.
+If using [account permissioning] and privacy, you must specify a private key file and include the corresponding public key in the accounts allowlist.

 ### `privacy-multi-tenancy-enabled`